tomislavmiksa/gitScripts/README.md

 - `./cb4_clean_tcpdump_dns.sh` - cleanup tcpdump service on the cube after the analysis is done

 # USAGE

+## Prerequisites

+- unrestricted internet access as
+	- GitHub.com must be reachable to pickup the setup scripts
+	- debian public repo-s to install tcpdump on the cube
+	- Webhook.site must be reachable to push the collected files in the UL

 ## Install the tcpdump on CB4